dprojects/Woodworking/Docs/README.md

   ![img](https://raw.githubusercontent.com/dprojects/Woodworking/master/Docs/Screenshots/DrillCNC006.png)

-* Now the hole is created through two element and the countersink is in the righ place, and also the depth of the hole is equally divided into both elements, like it should be in real-life:
+* Now the hole is created through two elements and the countersink is in the righ place, and also the depth of the hole is equally divided into both elements, like it should be in real-life:

   ![img](https://raw.githubusercontent.com/dprojects/Woodworking/master/Docs/Screenshots/DrillCNC007.png)